tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LP-07_Stu_Git_CLI.md

 ### 8. Instructor Do: Review Git (10 min)

-Ask students for any questions students may have and take a few minutes to review any commands which weren't clear.
+* Ask students for any questions they may have and take a few minutes to review any commands which weren't clear.
 Offer to help students with this throughout the day and during office hours.

-Explain to students that this will be the new, primary way of submitting homework to GitHub (no more manual uploads!).
+* Explain to students that this will be the new, primary way of submitting homework to GitHub (no more manual uploads!).

-Reassure them that it's ok if this take some time to figure out.
+* Reassure them that it's ok if this takes some time to figure out.
 By the end of the course, they will be git ninjas!

-Encourage students to continue to add and commit their activities today into a repo for additional practice.
+* Encourage students to continue to add and commit their activities today into a repo for additional practice.